Aaronchangyr/UoS_Jubilee_Sports_Centre_Court_Automated_Booking/README.md

 ### Reminders:
 ***
-1. Jubilee Sport hall badminton court will book your court for the next week. (e.g. this monday will book next monday court)
+1. The program will book your court for the next week. (e.g. this monday will book next monday court)
+2. Make sure your laptop is on in the midnight. (can configure in power settings)

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->